Computer Science Frequently Asked Questions

 Can I minor in CS?

-We allocate a fixed number of seats each semester for each class year (first years, sophomores, etc.).
-If the seats fill up for your class year during pre-enrollment, PERM the class and we’ll revisit the list if seats become available.
-However, you’ll likely have to try again the following semester.
+We allocate a fixed number of seats in CSCI 51 each semester for each class year (first years, sophomores, etc.).
+If the seats fill up for your class year, you should join the waitlist for the class and we will revisit the list if seats become available.
+However, you should expect to have to try to enroll again the following semester.

 Can off-campus students take CS classes at Pomona?